 At the Quays of the Old Port (map).

-For more information on the next edition, visit the Igloofest website.
+For more information on the next edition and to buy tickets, visit the Igloofest website.